Algebraic characterizations of homeomorphisms between algebraic varieties

-Seminormal extensions are maximal subintegral extensions. \begin{defn} Let $A\rightarrow C\to B$ be a sequence of two extensions of rings with $A\to C$ subintegral.
-We say that $C$ is seminormal between $A$ and $B$ if for every intermediate ring $D$ between $C$ and $B$, with $C$ different from $D$, then $A\to D$ is not subintegral.
+Seminormal (resp. weakly normal) extensions are maximal (resp. weakly) subintegral extensions. \begin{defn} Let $A\rightarrow C\to B$ be a sequence of two extensions of rings with $A\to C$ (resp. weakly) subintegral.
+We say that $C$ is seminormal (resp. weakly normal) between $A$ and $B$ if for every intermediate ring $D$ between $C$ and $B$, with $C$ different from $D$, then $A\to D$ is not (resp. weakly) subintegral.

-We say that $A$ is seminormal in $B$ if $A$ is seminormal between $A$ and $B$.
-We say that $A$ is seminormal if $A$ is seminormal between $A$ and $A'$. \end{defn}
+We say that $A$ is seminormal (resp. weakly normal) in $B$ if $A$ is seminormal (resp. weakly normal) between $A$ and $B$.
+We say that $A$ is seminormal (resp. weakly normal) if $A$ is seminormal (resp. weakly normal) between $A$ and $A'$. \end{defn}

-Given an extension of rings $A\to B$, Traverso (see \cite{T} or \cite{V}) proved there exists a unique intermediate ring which is seminormal between $A$ and $B$.
-To this purpose, he introduced the ring
+Recall that the characteristic exponent $e(K)$ of a field $K$ is 1 if $\car (K) = 0$ and is $p$ if $\car (K) = p > 0$.
+Given an extension of rings $A\to B$, Traverso \cite{T}, Andreotti and Bombieri \cite{AB} (see also \cite{V}) proved respectively there exists a unique intermediate ring which is seminormal (resp. weakly normal) between $A$ and $B$.
+To this purpose, they introduced the rings

 where $\JRad$ stands for the Jacobson radical, namely the intersection of all the maximal ideals.
-The idea to build $A_B^+$ is, for all $\p\in\Sp A$, to glue together all the prime ideals of $A_B'$ lying over $\p$ (see \cite{Mnew}).
+The idea to build $A_B^+$ and $A_B^*$ is, for all $\p\in\Sp A$, to glue together all the prime ideals of $A_B'$ lying over $\p$ (see \cite{Mnew}).